Eloitor/Eloitor/README.md

 ## Interesting projects in which I contribute:

 - [Barcelona-lean-seminar](https://github.com/mmasdeu/barcelonaleanseminar)
-- Proof of the Brower fixed point Theorem
+- Proof of the Brouwer fixed point Theorem
 - [Kind](github.com/moonad/Kind)

 ## I plan to contribute:

-- Lean / Mathlib
+- Mathlib.
+The math library of Lean.

 ## My configuration files and programs that I use: